top of page

 Avalanche Safety Training Policy:

-Anyone travelling on skis on ungroomed ski trails on a trip carried out officially by the Parkland Cross Country Ski Club may be required to have a minimum of Avalanche Safety Training Level One (AST1) certification and must carry avalanche transceivers, probes and shovels.
+Anyone travelling on skis on ungroomed ski trails on a trip carried out officially by the Red Deer Nordic Ski Club may be required to have a minimum of Avalanche Safety Training Level One (AST1) certification and must carry avalanche transceivers, probes and shovels.
 This increases the odds that, should a snow burial occur in any way, all participants are capable of assessing and acting on the situation and can work together to affect a rescue.
 This requirement may be waived for youth program trips if their parents are present – such trips will not be carried out in anything more than “Simple” avalanche terrain.

 We strongly encourage all members to get the AST1 level of certification at a minimum so that all your travel in the back country is safer, whether with the club or otherwise.
 Courses are put on by the University of Calgary Outdoor Centre many times a month during the fall and early winter at least.
 Many other institutions offer training as well.
 Simply search AST1 on the internet.
 It is a weekend well spent!